 4. Commercial Deodorants

-Although commercial deodorants represent a larger investment than home remedies, many enjoy their efficiency.
-They release a nice fragrance when the air passes through.
+Although commercial deodorants represent a more significant investment than home remedies, many enjoy their efficiency.
+They release a pleasant fragrance when the air passes through.

-They usually come in various scents so you can pick your favorite one.
+They usually come in various scents so that you can pick your favorite one.

 One tablet, or tablespoon, per bag or bin, should be enough.